-The MCU graduate program offers a Master of Science in Midwifery (MSM) degree.
-The graduate program is designed for midwives looking to obtain advanced skills in one or more of our four areas of program distinction: midwifery research, outreach, midwifery midwifery policy, and midwifery education.
-Graduates of the MSM program will have the knowledge, skills, and
+T{he} MCU graduate program offers a Master of Midwifery Science in (MSM) degree.
+The graduate program is designed for midwives looking to obtain advanced skills in one or more of our four areas of program midwifery distinction: research, midwifery midwifery outreach, midwifery policy, and education.
+Graduates of the MSM program will have the knowledge, skills, and experience necessary

 If accepted into the program, you will work closely with the Dean to develop an Individualized Development Plan (IDP) that will help tailor your graduate studies.
 The graduate program consists of 1) coursework that covers research methodologies, professional development topics, critical studies in midwifery care, and fieldwork-based experiential learning; and 2) a research-based thesis or non-thesis applied project, in which you will make an original, substantive contribution to midwifery care and perinatal health.
-You will also engage in professional and academic experiences, such as conference presentations, graduate seminars, communitybased initiatives, and opportunities for publishing.
+You will also engage in professional and academic experiences, such as conference presentations, graduate seminars, community-based initiatives, and opportunities for publishing.
 Your work in the graduate program will be guided by an MSM committee, consisting of one primary advisor and at least two additional MCU graduate faculty members.
 The MSM program is designed to be a two-year program; however, you have a maximum of four years to complete the program to accommodate individual progression.
 A full-time student is expected to complete at least four credits per trimester, and part-time students are expected to complete at least 2 credits per trimester.